 The company started doing business with Koskisen about 15 years ago.
 Koskisen supplies materials to Secto Design: thin plywood and veneers for the suppliers of the component slats.

-“Our slats are quite large.
+“Our blanks are quite large.
 The material must be chosen carefully, because we want to get the right amount of sufficiently high-quality veneers for the form-pressed products.
 It’s far from every supplier that offers them,” Jusélius says.

 Finnish birch brings lamp to life